keymapperorg/KeyMapper/docs/quick-start.md

 ## Creating a key map

+!!! summary
     A key map is an association between a user input (such as pushing a key or button) and a response from the device (sending information about what key was pressed and for how long).

     In Key Mapper, 'user inputs' that are recognised by the app are called 'triggers'.
 The responses from your device that were due to a trigger being pressed are called 'actions'.

     Key Mapper lets you assign actions to triggers that may be different from their default use.
 A 'volume up' trigger normally increases the volume when pressed, but this app can change that to something else.

 This guide deals with 'Key event' triggers.
 If you want to remap fingerprint gestures, [check out this guide.](#)